mjordan/iipqa/README.md

 `php iipqa [options] directory`

 'directory' (required) is the path to the directory containing Islandora import packages you want to test.
 The trailing slash is optional.
+If you wish, you may specify the path to a Zip file instead  of a directory.
+The Zip file must be structured as required by Islandora Batch, Book Batch, or Newspaper Batch.

 Options: